denisa0230/Music-Genre-Classification/README.md

 We split the three main parts of our project: frontend, classification algorithm and backend, and worked separately, at first.

+Victor was responsible for the frontend part, implementing the HTML templates rendered by the server.
+Flavius wrote the Flask code for the server and assisted in the testing process for the three models developed.
+Denisa implemented the classification algorithms and integrated the frontend, the chosen algorithm and the backend.

 We implemented three versions of the classification algorithm and added improvements to the second one, which gave the best results to the set of songs we used to test them and is the one we eventually went for.

 This GTZAN Music Genre Dataset used for training the models contains 1,000 song samples, each 30 seconds long, belonging to a total of 10 conventional music genres: blues, classical, country, disco, hip-hop, jazz, metal, pop, reggae, and rock.
 It also contains an alternate representation as images of Mel Spectrograms.
 Despite being beginner-friendly, the challenge with this dataset was that the restricted number of samples (less than 800 after a decent train-val-test split) was not ideal in order to get great results.